Madhava-Hansen/AptQuirks/README.md

 6. Update reviews
 7. Create and update a user profile
 8. Send private messages to other users
+9. Upload images of apartments

 # Customized User Authentication

 My app has a custom built user authentication system that Utilizes the Ruby BCrypt Gem.
-Passwords are sent to Rails and then put through the BCrypt hashing function for security.
-Each users hashed password is saved in the database for authentication comparison upon logging in.
+Encrypted passwords are sent to Rails and then put through the BCrypt hashing function.
+Hashed passwords are stored in the Users table and then retrieved whenever a user logs in.
+If the users hashed password from the Users table matches the incoming login password hash, the user has been successfully authenticated and a session is created.

 ## Server side
-The back end is handle with Ruby on Rails.
-The MVC structure allows me to route requests to the appropriate controllers, check validations on the model level and passes SQL queries to postgreSQL.
-Rails receives data back from posgres and converts it to JSON, using jBuilder, before passing it back to the front end.
+I chose to use Ruby on Rails to handle my server side code for this project.
+Not only do I love the Ruby programming language but Rails is an excellent MVC framework for getting server side code up and running quickly.
+Incoming requests are processed by the Routes.rb file which sends requests to the appropriate controller.
+The controller uses the Active Record ORM that is built into Rails to persist or request data from my database.
+I use jbuilder to format the data before sending the JSON response back to the client side for rendering in the browser.

 ## Client side

-The front end is handled using React.js and Redux.
-My app interacts with rails by sending Ajax requests and receiving JSON objects back.
-Redux holds all the data as objects in its Store and passes the data down to the appropriate components so they can correctly render information back to the user.
+The frontend is handled using React.js and Redux.
+My app interacts with Rails by sending Ajax requests and receiving JSON objects back.
+The Redux Store maintains and updates the state of my application as well as passing state down to the appropriate components so they can correctly render information back to the user.

 ## Libraries